TRENT-13/adaptive-stepsize-control-renewable-energy-sim/README.md

 - **Adaptive Algorithms**: Builds on classical work by Hairer, Nørsett, and Wanner
 - **Scientific Computing**: Utilizes NumPy/SciPy ecosystem for high-performance computation

----

-*This framework represents cutting-edge research in computational methods for sustainable energy systems.
-We encourage academic and industrial collaboration to advance renewable energy integration capabilities through robust numerical simulation.*